Peru-nefer: Overview

 The pharaohs believed to be responsible for this 18th Dynasty naval base are Tuthmosis III (reigned 1479 – 1425 BCE) and Amenhotep II (reigned 1427–1401 BCE), located near the Nile Delta.
 According to Labib Habachi's research, Perunefer was located at Tell el-Daba and Qantir, which he identified with Avaris/Piramesse.
 These identifications were proved by the excavations of the Austrian Institute and the Pelizaeus Museum, Hildesheim respectively.
 Although this information is provided, no Eighteenth Dynasty remains were missing from the site.

 When military installations were made from the Eighteenth Dynasty, evidence was found in Perunefer's favor.
 Detailed work from Tuthmosis III and Amenhotep II were found in the form of paintings.
 These paintings were later to be known as the Minoan wall paintings.
 Along with these recent discoveries, two large harbor basins were found.
 Jean-Phiippe Goiran and Hervé Tronchère were the paleogeographers who found the evidence of the two harbours.
 These two men were specialists in the study of ancient harbours, and had access via the canals to the harbours.
 According to their evidence, they make the assumption that Perunefer accommodated hundreds of ships in the eighteenth dynasty.
 The first harbour was hard to date, but early evidence pointed to the time of Horemheb.
 Horemheb created a project to build a wall which covered access to the canal which was examined.
 The second harbor was just beside a recently discovered Hyksos palace, probably belonging to Khyan, which hints at its date.
 It was found in a strange spot of the Nile channel, which was believed to have a seasonal lake from time to time.
 On the stela of King Kamose of the Seventeenth Dynasty, he mentions destroying hundreds of ships in a large basin, which leads us to believe that our second harbor of Perunefer would be located here.

 The significance of Perunefer goes slightly beyond the Eighteenth Dynasty though.
 The harbours were still in use during the Nineteenth Dynasty, according to Papyrus Anastasi III.
-An interesting fact about these particular harbours of Perunefer was that some evidence points to the fact that these were the basins in use around the time of the biblical character of Moses.
 The palaces involved and some of the pottery found were excavated around this area, and Tuthmosis III and Amenhotep II are mentioned along with that.
 Biatek actually was one of the historians involved with this project, and uncovered an even more interesting find.
 A pot was found that some believe was the pot that Moses could have used during that time.
 Perunefer is very obscure and there is not much information about this ancient naval base.
 The Egyptians and their leaders found Perunefer to be of importance, and it continued to thrive.